metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 .. note::

-    ``metatensor-models`` does not know the types and numbers of targets/datasets that an architecture can handle.
+    ``metatrain`` does not know the types and numbers of targets/datasets that an architecture can handle.
 As a result, it cannot generate useful error messages when a user attempts to train an architecture with unsupported target and dataset combinations.
 Therefore, it is the responsibility of the architecture developer to